Are you in a situation where you find yourself asking, “why do people ignore me?”

 CEO & Founder, Teambuilding K.I.T.

-When you can’t manage your own behavior people will eventually tune you out.
+When you can’t manage your own behavior people will eventually ignore you

 Why do people ignore you?
 That’s a great question.
 The answer obviously has a lot to do with the particulars of the situation, but there is one thing I’ve noticed in three decades of managing people.